fai-aher/TODOs-Manager/README.md

 # TODOs-Manager
 This repository holds the source code I've built for my own TODOs manager web application using React.
 I'm working on this project while I learn about the framework.

 @author: fai-aher

+The web application has been deployed in the following url: https://fai-aher.github.io/TODOs-Manager/